Files

 Add to Timeline

-Add many files to the timeline in one step
+Add many files to the timeline in one step, including transitions or alternating tracks.

 File Properties